Gorilla Population Rise In The Virunga Massif

 Gorilla Trekking in Bwindi Vs Mgahinga Gorilla National Park

-Bwindi impenetrable national park is one of the UNESCO world heritage sites located in south western Uganda in three districts; Rubanda, Kanungu, and Kisoro.
+Bwindi Impenetrable National Park is one of the UNESCO World Heritage sites located in southwestern Uganda in three districts; Rubanda, Kanungu, and Kisoro.
 This park hosts half of the mountain gorilla population in the world.

 This park is also wealthy in terms of birds and some of the bird species found in Bwindi are endemic making it a better alternative than Mgahinga for bird lovers.

-On the other hand, Mgahinga gorilla national park is the only park in Uganda where gorillas co-exist with golden monkeys, hence giving visitors a chance to trek the gorillas and golden monkeys in the same place.
+On the other hand, Mgahinga Gorilla National Park is the only park in Uganda where gorillas co-exist with golden monkeys, hence giving visitors a chance to trek the gorillas and golden monkeys in the same place.

 Both parks are accessed by road and air transport.
 Travelers can travel to Mgahinga either by road or air.
 Fly Uganda and Aerolink have flights to Kisoro airstrip.
 If the travelers are to use air transport, they spend only an hour from Entebbe / Kajjansi, then use the road transport from the airstrip to their accommodation facility.